 Dabhol a mere half an hour from Guhagar which opens up scores of sightseeing options in Dapoli.
-The sea forts in Dapoli is the main attraction apart from the many beaches one after the other starting from Dabhol itself and Kolthare.
-35 kms from Guhagar is Tavsal jetty from where you could get a ferry to Jaigad and visit Ganpatipule.
+The sea forts in Dapoli is the main attraction apart from the many beaches one after the other starting from Dabhol.
+35 kms to the south via Hedvi from Guhagar is Tavsal jetty from where one could get a ferry to Jaigad and visit Ganpatipule.